Cybrotrix/JayLabs.Owin.OAuthAuthorization/blogpost_1.md

 #### The authentication flow

-When our server recevie the access token request we first have to ensure the user to be authenticated via an identity provider.
+When our server receive the access token request we first have to ensure the user to be authenticated via an identity provider.
 Here we start an authentication flow with OpenID Connect which redirects the user agent to the identity provider.
-Eventually the user agent will make a request to the Api servers OpenID Connect callback URI, https://myapiserver.com/openid, containing a signed JWT with the identity claims for the user.
+Eventually the user agent will make a request to the API servers OpenID Connect callback URI, https://myapiserver.com/openid, containing a signed JWT with the identity claims for the user.

 	POST https://myapiserver.com/openid

+> This ends the authentication flow.
+However we have to get back to the authorization flow with the provided identity.

+#### Contiunation of authorization flow

 After retrieving the OpenID Connect JWT, another JWT is created by our implementation by wrapping the original OpenID Connect JWT.
 This makes it possible to verify that we are the issuer of the wrapped token.
-Other ways of transferring the identity to ourselves for later could be using cookies.
+Other ways of transferring the identity to ourselves for later use could be using cookies.
 This should be considered an implementation detail.

 When we have the identity of the user we show a user consent HTML page asking the user to confirm authorization for the client to use our API.

 At the final stage of authentication, we issue a redirect to our consent page.
 If the user accepts the grant request, the user-agent makes a request to the original OAuth request URI with an additional JWT and a consent answer attached.

 	GET https://myapiserver.com/consent/consent?redirectUri={0}&consentParamName=consentAnswer